 So we live in a time when Jesus inspires us with his power to influence our lives for the better.
 But sadly, we have to admit that we also live at a time when revelations about sex abuse in our Church and the past behavior in our society toward women and even young women of high school age can haunt our past.

-Again, we listen to Jesus’s words: “It would be better for him if a great millstone were put around his neck and he were thrown into the sea.”
-This challenge statement followed by equally challenging commands.
+Again, we listen to Jesus’s words: “It would be better for him if a great millstone were put around his neck, and he were thrown into the sea.”
+This challenging statement followed by equally challenging commands.

-In our readings, we hear both Moses in the Book of Numbers, and Jesus point to the potential healing powers of the spirit and how even in almost impossible situations new individuals — the outsiders Eldad and Medad – bring a degree of healing, restitution, and possible reconciliation.
+In our readings, we hear both Moses in the Book of Numbers, and Jesus points to the potential healing powers of the spirit and how even in almost impossible situations, new individuals — the outsiders Eldad and Medad – bring a degree of healing, restitution, and possible reconciliation.

-His style of life was true to the simple gospel message of love both surprises and delights.
+His style of life was faithful to the simple gospel message of love, both surprises, and delights.

 Take a careful look at the artist Giotto and his depiction of Francis holding up the Church while Pope Innocent III was a sound asleep.

 There is a resounding political and religious significance to this 13th Century fresco.
-It reminds us to remain vigilant in the pursuit of the true aims of the religious and spiritual life.
+It reminds us to remain vigilant in the pursuit of the real aims of the religious and spiritual life.